-Mr. Yuen Chi Ho (袁志豪), aged 55, is a fellow member of the Association of Chartered Certified Accountants and an associate member of the Hong Kong Institute of Certified Public Accountants.
-He has nearly 32 years of experience in audit, accounting and financial management.
+Mr. Yuen Chi Ho (袁志豪), aged 56, is a fellow member of the Association of Chartered Certified Accountants and an associate member of the Hong Kong Institute of Certified Public Accountants.
+He has nearly 33 years of experience in audit, accounting and financial management.
 Mr. Yuen has been a chief financial officer of a private group of companies principally engaged in manufacturing and sales of gardening planter products since 2020.
 During 1990 to 2000, Mr. Yuen worked in international accounting firms.
-He was an executive director and chief financial officer of IPE Group Limited (stock code: 929), a company listed on the Main Board of the Stock Exchange, from 1 October 2009 to 1 June 2017, and was redesignated as chief operating officer from 2 June 2017 to 30 November 2018.
-During 10 June 2020 to 30 July 2020, Mr. Yuen was an executive director of Huiyin Holdings Group Limited (stock code: 1178), a company listed on the Main Board of the Stock Exchange (subsequently delisted on 22 August 2022).
+He was an executive director and chief financial officer of IPE Group Limited (stock code: 929), a company listed on the Main Board of the Hong Kong Stock Exchange, from 1 October 2009 to 1 June 2017, and was redesignated as chief operating officer from 2 June 2017 to 30 November 2018.
 Mr. Yuen was appointed as an independent non-executive Director on 6 December 2022.